 Something sweet: Cool off your palate with Mango Salsa, Pineapple Salsa, Peach Salsa, or Watermelon Salad.

-The next time you’re planning a meal that needs to wow your guests, or simply something to spice up your dinner routine, give Peri Peri Chicken a try.
-This is a culinary adventure you won’t forget!
+The next time you’re planning a meal that needs to wow your guests, or simply something to spice up your dinner routine, give my version of Peri Peri Chicken a try.
+You are going to love it, because it’s the chicken that refuses to be ordinary.

 Peri Peri Chicken, on our Gypsy Plate… enjoy!